jessq1/monopoly/README.md

 # monopoly-the Space Version<br>
 0.Background:<br>
-    This is year 22000, where technologies allow human to explore the universe freely!
-As one of the first exploror of the universe, you have the chance to build up Real Estate in space!
+    This is the year 22000, where technologies allow humans to explore the universe freely!
+As one of the first explorers of the universe, you have the chance to build up Real Estate in space!

 I. To play the game:<br>
     The game is published at https://jessq1.github.io/monopoly/<br>